jxnl/blog/docs/writing/posts/advice.md

 ![](https://i.pinimg.com/originals/44/b5/fa/44b5fa64e1e0cdeaa61829443da6df41.gif)

+### Get a Mentor

+- Less about hard skills
+- how to react in life
+- how to behave and optimize and the rational around behavior
+- "lets jump on a call"
+- its not the work that you do, its the relationships, stuff you dont learn in school.

+### Admit that you just don't know

+I dont know the answer right now, I'll get back to you, I'm willing to figure this out.

+### Talk the Talk

+Learn the dialect

 ## How to Be Good at Many Things

 I think too many people reading this are mostly pursuing intellectual activities, but I'm mostly gonna focus on using analogies of personal physical fitness to describe how I think about this kind of stuff.